REI Co-op Camp Dreamer XL Review

 Our Analysis and Test Results

 The REI Dreamer XL is built to compete directly with the highest-end camping mattresses.
-It gets you four inches off the cold ground, just like other mats that are similar in design, and it has a foam inflation pump that works better than many of the other hand pumps.
-Its carrying sack makes it easy to tote around from the car to the tent.
-Most importantly, it is incredibly comfortable and at a friendly price.
+It gets you four inches off the cold ground, just like other mats that are similar in design, and it has a very effective inflation sack that works better than many of the others of this type.
+A side-opening carrying tote makes it easy to pack without getting the tightest roll.
+Most importantly, this mattress is incredibly comfortable and has a friendly price.
 You won't be disappointed.

 Performance Comparison